nymtech/nym/documentation/docs/src/nodes/validator-setup.md

 Once your validator starts, it will start requesting blocks from other validators.
 This may take several hours.
 Once it's up to date, you can issue a request to join the validator set with the command below.

+If you wish to sync from a snapshot or via state-sync please check out the Polkachu [mainnet](https://polkachu.com/networks/nym) or [testnet](https://polkachu.com/testnets/nym/) resources.

 > If you are having trouble upgrading your validator binary, try replacing (or re-compile) the `libwasmvm.so` file and replace it on your validator server.

 ```admonish caution